 I’ve included a photo tutorial below, to guide you through the steps of making a puff stitch.
 However, if you prefer to learn through video, here is a link to an excellent tutorial by ExpressionsFiberArts.

-- Step 1: Yarn over, and insert your hook into the stitch.
+- Step 1: Yarn over, and insert hook into the indicated st.

-- Step 2: Yarn over and draw up a loop – you should have 3 loops on your hook.
+- Step 2: Yarn over and draw up a loop – there should be 3 loops on the hook.

-- Step 3: Repeat Step 2, two (or three) more times – you should have 7 (or 9) loops on your hook.
+- Step 3: Repeat Step 2, three more times – there should be 9 loops on the hook.

-- Step 4: Yarn over and pull through the first 6 (or 8) loops on your hook- you should have 2 loops remaining on your hook.
+- Step 4: Yarn over and pull through the first 8 loops on the hook – there should be 2 loops remaining on the hook.

-- Step 5: Yarn over and pull through the last 2 loops to close the stitch.
+- Step 5: Yarn over and pull through the last 2 loops to close the st.

 The crossed half double crochet stitch looks like an “X” because one half double crochet is worked over the other.
 To make this stitch, skip the first stitch and work one half double crochet in the next stitch.
-Then, go back to the stitch you skipped, and work one half double crochet in that stitch.
-And you’re done!
-If you prefer to see a visual, here is a link to a Youtube Tutorial that will familiarize you with this technique.
+Then, go back to the stitch you skipped, and work one half double crochet in that stitch from behind.
+This technique is a little different than what you might be used to, but it creates a really pretty faux cable look.

 - Before you close the last single crochet (pulling through the two loops on your hook), drop the white yarn.